shai-amar/java-data-structures/README.md

 ### Hash function
 A Hush function is a function that generates a key that is allowing the retrivel of the data in a constant time.

+### Hash function collision
+Hash function generate a key with it you can store\retrive a value.

+There are times which different values produce the same key, meaning, with the same key you can retrieve multiple values.
+There are several ways dealing with a key that already contains a value:
+- Retrive it and replace it with the new value.
+For example Java Map implements this startegy.
+- Each key contains a bucket instead of a value that can contains multiple value.
+For example

 ![](/images/dictionaries/hashingConcept.png?raw=true)